t52ta6ek/APRS-SmartBeaconing-Worksheet/README.md

 # APRS-SmartBeaconing-Worksheet
-Spreadsheet to help visualize APRS SmartBeaconing parameters in a Byonics TinyTrak APRS tracker.
+Spreadsheet to help visualize APRS SmartBeaconing parameters in a Byonics TinyTrak APRS tracker though should be applicable for any APRS tracking implementing SmartBeaconing.

 The spreadsheet was created using MS-Excel in Office 2010, but can be used in LibroOffice.